lupyuen/lupyuen.github.io/src/tftp2.md

 Nope, it got worse.
 We still see Timeouts in spite of the extra delay between packets.

-And the Data Transfer became terribly slow (because of the longer and longer delays)...
+And the Data Transfer becomes terribly slow (because of the longer and longer delays)...

 ```text
 Sending initrd